 Home of the Kentucky Derby, Louisville is a city steeped in Western influence—with an extra shot of Southern charm.
 With top tourist attractions like the Louisville Slugger Museum & Factory, Kentucky Derby Museum, and the Evan Williams Bourbon Experience, you’ll never find yourself running out of activities in “Derby City.

-Did this brief idea of what to do in Louisville, KY, get you excited about your upcoming holiday?
-Wait until we take you a little deeper with this complete collection of the best places to visit in Louisville KY.
+Did this brief idea of what to do get you excited about your upcoming holiday?
+Dig a little deeper into planning your vacation with this complete collection of the best places to visit in Louisville, KY!

 Consider yourself an animal lover through and through?
 It’s time to plan a trip to the Louisville Zoo!
 Located southeast of the city center, the popular zoological park is one of the top points of interest in Louisville, especially if you’re visiting Derby City with kids.